remicmacs/rubiksawesome/docs/VIEW.md

 ### Moving the vertices

 Moving the vertices is done by the functions `rotateFaceX()`, `rotateFaceY()` and `rotateFaceZ()`.
 Those functions uses trigonometry to move each vertices around an axis.
 When this has been done, we save the new position into the vertices.
+Those functions allows a rotation of a given angle.

-### Moving the Matrices
+### Moving the matrices

-Moving the vertices is done by the functions `rotateDataX()`, `rotateDataY()` and `rotateDataZ()`.
-A matrice has to be rotated 90° or -90° per movement.
+Moving the matrices is done by the functions `rotateDataX()`, `rotateDataY()` and `rotateDataZ()`.
+A matrix has to be rotated 90° or -90° per movement.
 The techniques for easily rotating a matrix are as following:

 * Rotating 90°
 	1. Transpose the matrix